AmnezziaCS/Dungeons-and-Bourbon/README.md

 ﻿# Dungeons and Bourbon 🏰

-A CMD C# written RPG game where you will fight you way up to gain the most prestigious whisky bottles in the world !
+A CMD C# written RPG game where the player has to beat all stages to win.

-## How to play?

-The simple idea of this game is to beat all stages.

-### Item shop 🏪
+## Available places

+### Shop 🛒

-The shop is accessible in the menu, you can buy items that will boost your stats.
+The shop is the place where you can buy items to help you in your journey.
+You can buy weapons, armors and consumables.

 ### Inn 🍺

-The inn will allow you to save your progress upon enter.
+The inn will allow you to save your progress.

 ### Inventory 🛠️

 The inventory is the place where you can see your current equipped items.

+### Stages 💀

+Stages are composed of multiple monsters.
+If you kill all of them without dying, you will be allowed to play the next one.
+You will also be awarded XP and Gold.

+Also note that you can play all the levels an infinite amount of times meaning you can farm them.

-### Items
+## Items

 #### Weapons ⚔️